 extended_price * (1-discount) AS revenue

-You can create a virtual dataset that applies these common patterns, and then create a raw reflection to accelerate queries that follow these patterns.
+You can create a view that applies these common patterns, and then create a raw reflection to accelerate queries that follow these patterns.

 First, you create a folder in the Dremio space that your data consumers have access to.
 Then, you configure this folder to be invisible and inaccessible to the data consumers.

-Next, you write the query to create the virtual dataset, you follow these guidelines:
+Next, you write the query to create the view, you follow these guidelines:

 SELECT *to include all fields, making it possible for the query optimizer to accelerate the broadest set of queries.
-Alternatively, if you know exactly which subset of fields are used in the three datasets, you can include just that subset in the virtual dataset.
+Alternatively, if you know exactly which subset of fields are used in the three tables, you can include just that subset in the view.

 - Add any calculated fields, which in this case is the revenue field.

-- Apply the appropriate join on the three datasets.
+- Apply the appropriate join on the three tables.

 - Apply any filters that are used by all queries, which in this case is only